Skip to content

 Will a new patient call back if they don't get through?

 Rarely.
-Research from Weave Communications shows that if a call goes unanswered, most patients contact another practice rather than trying again.
+Industry research confirms that if a call goes unanswered, most patients contact another practice rather than trying again.
 New patients have no loyalty to you yet.
 They found you on Google, and the next result is one tap away.
 You're competing on responsiveness as much as reputation.

 Existing patients are somewhat more likely to call back because they already have a relationship with your office.
 But even loyal patients have limits.
 After two or three failed attempts to reach you, they start looking elsewhere for convenience.